barsoom/devbook/styleguide/README.md

 people.each { |person| puts person.name }
 ```

 How do you know if we use the block for its return value?
-If we chain on another method call (`foos.map { … }.sort`) or assign the result (`bars = foos.map { … }`) we use the return value.

-Or you could picture adding `nil` as the last line of the block.
+Picture adding `nil` as the last line inside the block.
 If that breaks your code, you're relying on the return value.

+If we chain another method call onto the block (`foos.map { … }.sort`) or assign the result (`bars = foos.map { … }`) we most likely use the block's return value.

 Rationale: It adds more information than the "always `do/end` for multiple lines" convention.
 It also looks better with chained calls.